TomtomEh/freqtrade-websocket/README.md

-# Weboscket for Freqtrade Strategy
+# Websocket for Freqtrade Strategy
 The goal of this project is to provide an alternative way to get realtime data from Binance and use it in freqtrade despite the exchange used.
 It also uses talipp for computing
 ## Features